c2lang/documentation/documentation/docs/language/attributes.md

 ## Attributes

 C2 incorporates standardized __attributes__.
+This means that the *syntax* of attributes is defined, but attribute types can be added (by plugins, etc).
 There can also be compiler-specific attributes to do all sorts of funky things the compilers do.

 The currently supported attributes are: